HewlettPackard/OpenShift-on-SimpliVity/README.md

 4. Configure anti affinity DRS rules for the virtual machines (master VMs should run on separate hosts as well as the infrastructure (DNS and DHCP services) and load balancer VMs (for now only one LB supported)
 5. powers up the OCP virtual machines
 6. wait for the Openshift API to come up on the master nodes
+7. create a PV from an NFS share and a PVC for use by the Openshift Registry
+8. Configure the OpenShift Registry
+9. wait for all Cluster Operators to be availble
+10. run the final step of the Openshift Installation (wait-for installation-complete)